 West Seattle's sole LGBTQ+ bar OutWest will close after its final service on Sunday, July 21, due to increased costs and competition.
-This weekend, the bar will go out with a bang with a "Last Dance" party on Saturday and discounted drinks on Sunday.
+This weekend, the bar will go out with a bang with a "Last Dance" party Like Add to a List on Saturday and discounted drinks on Sunday.

 James Beard Award–winning chef Jerry Traunfeld announced on Tuesday in a press release that he plans to close his beloved Capitol Hill restaurant Poppy, which specialized in thali platters, a tray of 10 "harmonious dishes" made with seasonal ingredients and which often showcased herbs plucked from Traunfeld's onsite garden.
 The restaurant, which earned James Beard semifinalist nominations for Best New Restaurant and Best Chef of the Year and was named one of fifty top new restaurants in the world by Condé Nast Traveler, will have its final service on August 4 after 11 years of service.
 Traunfeld and his husband Stephen, who recently celebrated their 39th anniversary, will move to Palm Springs, where Stephen will retire and Traunfeld will pursue cooking, food writing, teaching, and gardening.
 After Poppy vacates the space, Altura owners Rebecca and Nathan Lockwood will take over with a new restaurant called Carrello, named for an Italian word that means a small cart with two or three trays used for serving food and tea.
 The restaurant will feature carts with small plates such as stuzzichini, antipasti, salumi, and seasonal vegetable dishes that guests can choose from for their meal, in addition to handmade pasta produced daily and meat and seasonal fish served whole.